nautobot/nautobot/nautobot/docs/development/apps/api/models/index.md

     Support for Contact and Team assignment was removed from `django.db.models.Model` and `BaseModel`.
 The mixin class `ContactMixin` was added to be usable by `BaseModel` subclasses that want to be assignable to Contacts and Teams.

 +++ 2.3.0
     Support for Static Groups was added to `OrganizationalModel` and `PrimaryModel`.
-The mixin class `StaticGroupMixin` was added to be usable by `BaseModel` subclasses that want to be assignable to Static Groups
+The mixin class `StaticGroupMixin` was added to be usable by `BaseModel` subclasses that want to be assignable to Static Groups.

 Below is an example `models.py` file containing a basic model with two character fields: